kyma-project/eventing-manager/docs/user/README.md

 ## What is Eventing?

 The Eventing module enables event-driven communication between applications in your Kyma cluster.
-One application publishes an event (the "publisher"), and other applications ("subscribers") subscribe to receive it.
+One application publishes an event (the publisher), and other applications (subscribers) subscribe to receive it.

 This decouples your services, as publishers and subscribers do not need to know about each other.
 They can communicate asynchronously and evolve independently.